Lcfvs/anticore/readme.md

 * You can create your contracts as **specific or generic as you need**, increasing the **reusable components between projects**
 * A contract is really short to write, **easy to replace/remove**, no need to check if it doesn't risk to break your code, there is no chain
 * **No need to build any AJAX requests**, anticore is based on the forms/anchors attributes
-* **No need to check the response status/content**, everything is content based, targeted by the middleware selector, then it requires <abbr title="Server-Side Rendering">SSR</abbr> contents
+* **No need to check the response status/content**, everything is content based, targeted by the contract selector, then it requires <abbr title="Server-Side Rendering">SSR</abbr> contents

 ## <a name="how-it-works">How it works?</a>